vacp2p/vac.dev/research/2022-11-09-waku-for-all-decentralize-applications.md

 need Waku for decentralized and censorship-resistant communications.
 For these projects, js-waku is simply not enough.
 Said projects need to integrate Waku in their Golang or NodeJS backend, in their C# desktop application and React Native mobile app.

+From a business angle, we were also able to identify several actors and to better position Waku as a product:

+- platforms: Projects that uses Waku to handle communication, projects have their own end users,
+- operators: Operators run Waku nodes and are incentivized to do so because they are also platforms or they use Waku's incentivization protocols,
+- developers: Developers are usually part of a platforms or solo hackers learning Web3,
+- contributors: Developers and researchers keen to contribute to Waku due to their interest in the domain of decentralization, privacy, censorship-resistance, zero-knowledge, etc.

 As we tackled the effort to make Waku [multi](https://github.com/status-im/go-waku/tree/master/examples)-[platform](https://github.com/status-im/waku-react-native), we realized we had to pivot the outreach effort beyond web dApps.